 Health IT Website

-An overview of Health Information Technology efforts throughout the federal government.
+This link provides an overview of Health Information Technology efforts throughout the federal government.

 Office of the National Coordinator for Health Information Technology (ONC)

 This office at the U.S. Department of Health and Human Services “is the principal Federal entity charged with coordination of nationwide efforts related to the implementation and use of electronic health information exchange.”
 It is funding and directing several initiatives, and is initiating new activity with approximately $2 billion in new funding as a result of ARRA.
 This organization certifies EHR products.
 Use this link to see if an EHR product is 2014 ONC certified.

 Nationwide Health Information Network (NwHIN)

 “The Nationwide Health Information Network (NwHIN) is a set of standards, services and policies that enable the secure exchange of health information over the internet."
 The goal is to provide a secure, nationwide, interoperable health information infrastructure that will connect providers, consumers, and others involved in supporting health and healthcare.
 This critical part of the national health IT agenda will enable health information to follow the consumer, be available for clinical decision making, and support appropriate use of healthcare information beyond direct patient care so as to improve health.”